 This phenomenon is a paradox of the concept of comparative advantage.
 In the comparative advantage model, each country must specialize in an industry with a comparative advantage over other countries.

 Commodity prices cannot sustain a country’s economy in the long run.
-It can fall immediately when demand in global markets weakens, for example, due to recession.
+They can fall immediately when demand in global markets weakens, for example, during a recession.

 The sudden explosion in the exploitation of natural resources increases the demand for labor in this sector.
 The workforce usually comes from industries such as manufacturing.

-And, then commodity prices fall, they become unemployed because firms are cutting jobs.
-They also may not be able to flexibly move to other jobs due to inadequate skills.
-Hence, they may be unemployed for longer.
+Then commodity prices fall, and they become unemployed because firms are cutting jobs.
+They may also not be able to move to other jobs due to inadequate skills flexibly, and hence, they may be unemployed for longer.

 The economy then experienced a sharp fall in income, which could not be compensated for by rapid growth in an already weakening manufacturing sector.
 The effects may be long-lasting or possibly brief, depending on the severity.